 - One parent is refusing to consent to you taking a holiday with your child;

-- You wish to take your child out of the country for longer than is allowed under a Child Arrangement Order in place;
+- You wish to take your child out of the country for longer than is allowed under a Child Arrangements Order which is in place;

-- Your child is in the care of the other parent and you are concerned that they may intend on leaving the jurisdiction with your child
+- Your child is in the care of the other parent and you are concerned that they may intend to leave the jurisdiction with your child;

-- There is an issue over who should keep the children’s passports
+- There is an issue over who should hold the children’s passports day-to-day.

 We will consider your circumstances, the results you wish to achieve, and talk you through any of the practical and legal issues involved before setting out the options available to you.
 To request a preliminary discussion please send us an email, complete our online enquiry form or call us on 02071838950.